 Doctor of Pharmacy (PharmD) Professional Program

-The College of Pharmacy offers the Doctor of Pharmacy (PharmD) degree.
-The PharmD is the highest level of professional education in pharmacy and has been approved by the Accreditation Council for Pharmacy Education (ACPE) as the sole entry-level degree for the profession.
+The UIC College of Pharmacy Doctor of Pharmacy (PharmD) degree program is accredited by the Accreditation Council for Pharmacy Education (ACPE).
+The PharmD is the highest level of professional education in pharmacy and has been approved by the ACPE as the sole entry-level degree for the profession.

 The PharmD curriculum at UIC emphasizes a patient-centered course of study and provides a structure that will enable students to develop into reflective practitioners with skills and attitudes to anticipate change, criticize, evaluate, and modify practice in a changing healthcare arena.
 The curriculum also provides a fundamental core of knowledge, skills, and attitudes, which in composite, promote the fulfillment of the adopted professional competencies for a generalist practitioner who delivers pharmaceutical care.